redocinortyC/horizon/README.md

 # Horizon
 🌅 The official Discord bot for the International Junior Honour Society community server.
-It is a work in progress, and is often updated with new features and bug fixes.
+It is archived for now, with no future plans of updating.

 ## Getting started with local development
 To get started with developing the bot locally, you need to clone this repository via